boostorg/redis/README.md

 * `std::map<U, V>`: Efficient if you are storing serialized data.
 Avoids temporaries and requires `from_bulk` for `U` and `V`.

 In addition to the above users can also use unordered versions of the containers.
 The same reasoning also applies to sets e.g. `SMEMBERS`.

+### Examples

+To conclude this overview users are invited to skim over the examples below

+* intro.cpp: The Aedis hello-world program.
+It sends one command to Redis and quits the connection.
+* intro_tls.cpp: Same as intro.cpp but over TLS.
+* intro_sync.cpp: Synchronous version of intro.cpp.
+* containers.cpp: Shows how to send and receive stl containers and how to use transactions.
+* serialization.cpp: Shows how to serialize types using Boost.Json.
+* subscriber.cpp: Shows how to implement pubsub that reconnects and resubscribes when the connection is lost.
+* subscriber_sentinel.cpp: Same as subscriber.cpp but with failover with sentinels.
+* echo_server.cpp: A simple TCP echo server.
+* chat_room.cpp: A simple chat room.

 ## Why Aedis